Creating A Healthier Future For Our Communities

 We Want To Protect

 This website aims to strengthen support in order to protect citizens and the environment from pollution, illness, chronic exposure to hazardous substances, and the destruction of our lives by a big-money corporation.
 This landfill was brought into existence with the assistance of the State of New York, which did not adequately consider its effect on our quality of life and health.
-We need Governor Cuomo to recognize the overwhelming problems created by these operations for the people of Rensselaer and East Greenbush, and to live up to his reputation as the “protector of the people.”
+We need Governor Hochul to to take action to close the Dunn Landfill for the health and safety of the public.

 We Have Political Support

 Our cause has political support.
-The new Mayor of the city of Rensselaer was elected in 2019 on a platform that opposes the operation of the landfill.
-In March of 2020 the entire town board of the neighboring Town of East Greenbush voted to support the immediate closure of this landfill.
+Rensselaer Mayor Mike Stammel was elected in 2019 on a platform that opposes the operation of the landfill.
+In March of 2020 the entire town board of the neighboring Town of East Greenbush voted to support the immediate closure of the landfill.
+The board passed a second resolution in 2021.
+In 2021, the Rensselaer Common Council also passed a resolution.
+In December 2021, the Rensselaer County Legislature passed a resolution introduced by Legislator, Brian Stall.
 This issue has also received extensive coverage by the local media outlets and at times by national media.
 Our members have written numerous letters to the editor, and the Albany Times Union has published numerous editorials opposing this landfill.

 Holy Sepulchre Cemetery next to the dump.